bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    blzcli config keyring-backend test
    ```

-5. Collect the node id's of the gateway sentries on the TestNet.
+5. Collect the node id's of the gateway sentries.

    Use the following command, to get a list of all the gateway sentries, including their IP addresses and node id's: